csundayivy/SDEV153/README.md

 - **Target**: Autoscale (suitable for stateless frontend with AI backend)
 - **Command**: `npm start`
 - **Status**: ✅ Ready for production deployment across all platforms
-- **Multi-Platform Support**: Optimized for Replit, Netlify, and GitHub Pages

 ## Contributing